Crime Doctor (comics): Bradford Thorne

-On Earth-One, Bradford Thorne was a notorious physician who provided criminal services as the Crime Doctor.
-Thorne assisted criminals using his medical knowledge in return for a small percentage of the stolen loot.
-His modus operandi stumped the authorities of Gotham City and caused Batman to turn his attention on his crimes.
-Thorne eventually learned Batman's secret identity when Bruce Wayne went to see him, seeking his medical support.
-When the underworld learned that Thorne knew Batman's secret, Thorne was kidnapped by businessman Sterling T. Silversmith, who poisoned Thorne to make him reveal the truth.
-Batman stopped Silversmith, but Thorne's body had been damaged by the mercury poisoning and the diagnosis given to him was not positive, as he was most likely to remain in a comatose state for life and in the case of an eventual recovery, his memory would be completely wiped out.
+On Earth-One, Bradford Thorne is a notorious physician who provides criminal services as the Crime Doctor.
+Thorne assists criminals using his medical knowledge in return for a small percentage of the stolen loot.
+His modus operandi stumps the authorities of Gotham City and causes Batman to turn his attention on his crimes.
+Thorne eventually learns Batman's secret identity when Bruce Wayne goes to see him, seeking his medical support.
+When the underworld learn that Thorne knew Batman's secret, Thorne is kidnapped by businessman Sterling Silversmith, who poisons him with mercury to make him reveal the truth.
+Batman stops Silversmith, but Thorne's body had been damaged by mercury poisoning.
+It is stated that Thorne would likely be left in a permanent vegetative state; if he recovered, his memory would be completely wiped out.